benjaco-edu/db-assignment-6-perfomacne/README.md

 ### Excercise 1

-In the classicmodels database, write a query that picks out those customers who are in the same city as office of their sales representative.
+In the classicmodels database, write a query that picks out those customers who are in the same city as the office of their sales representative.

-I selected all customers where the sales rep mathes thir postalCode, city, state and contry.
-In some cases, the same postcal code can be in [multiple states](https://gis.stackexchange.com/a/167333), that is the reason i matched for all fields, and it sgould depend on the desired behaviour.
+I selected all customers where the sales rep matches their postalCode, city, state, and country.
+In some cases, the same postal code can be in [multiple states](https://gis.stackexchange.com/a/167333), that is the reason I matched for all fields, and it should depend on the desired behavior.
 It did not cost extra to check all fields.

 ```sql
 select customers.customerNumber,